 Take a look at our general FAQs below for further information on the challenge.

-We’d like to reassure you that we will be following government guidelines for all our events, if any circumstances mean we have to postpone an event we will offer an alternative date and all fees and fundraising will be transferred over.
+We follow government guidelines and put the health and safety of our participants, staff and beneficiaries first and foremost.
+If it is necessary to postpone an event, we will offer an alternative date and all fees and fundraising will be transferred over.

 Our bike rides are aimed at keen amateurs and are designed for a broad range of experience, speeds and stamina.
 It is not competitive and you do not need to have done anything like this before.
 However, we always recommend a sensible training programme leading up to the ride - as you will enjoy the event so much more if you are properly prepared.
 Check out our training advice for more information.